vib-tcp/nextflow-workshop/README.md

 **Extra exercise 1**

 Extend the workflow pipeline with a final note printed on completion of the workflow.
-Read more about global variables [here](https://www.nextflow.io/docs/latest/reference/stdlib.html#constants) and global functions [here](https://www.nextflow.io/docs/latest/reference/stdlib.html#functions).
+Read more about global variables and functions [here](https://www.nextflow.io/docs/latest/reference/stdlib-namespaces.html).

 ****************